 What are some good alternatives?

-If the C-1 isn’t quite the guitar for you, we might also suggest that you look at other brands.
+If the C-1 isn’t quite the guitar for you, I might also suggest that you look at other brands.
 Ibanez, Jackson, ESP, and even PRS are good choices.
 These brands make some amazing guitars at roughly the same price point.